Subhash Singh Singam

-Singam Subhash Singh (born 1989) is an Indian professional footballer who plays as a winger for indian club Sagolband United.
+Subhash Singh Singam (Singam Subhash Singh, born 2 February 1990) is an Indian professional footballer who plays as a winger for indian club Sagolband United.

 Youth career

 Subhash had to choose between football or weight-lifting as a career option, his father preferred him to follow the latter, but his family backed him to become a footballer after impressive performances in village tournaments as a kid.
 He would join the Sports Authority of India at Manipur in 2005 at 15 and spend two years honing his skills before playing for ESU, a Manipuri football club.

 Senior career

 Air India

 It was soon after his first year with his club in Manipur that his cousin Samson Singh recognizing the potential Subhash had, invited him for a trial with Air-India.
 The striker impressed the Pilots and was soon signed by the club for their senior team.
 He enjoyed great success in his two-year stint with the Mumbai-based club and even finished as second top scorer amongst Indians in his second season at the I-League club.